arduino/uno-r4-wifi-usb-bridge/unor4wifi-updater/README.md

 5. Disconnect your UNO R4 WiFi from your PC
 6. Remove the jumper wire
-7. Connect the board again and enjoy
+7. Connect the board to your PC again and enjoy